11 Reasons Why eCommerce Websites Fail and are Unsuccessful

 2) Pricing Is Way Off

-We've all heard the stories and seen the websites making millions and they look very amateur.
-Although though their look isn't good, these people succeed when offering the best prices.
+We’ve all heard the stories and seen the websites making millions and they look very amateur.
+Although though their look isn’t good, these people succeed when offering the best prices.
 Of course these sites would do even better if they had better design and a solid marketing strategy, but the idea is low prices will attract customers.
 This is the case in the retail market outside of the web, but even more important on the web when the next store is only a click away.
-Be sure you're researched your competitors and that your prices are competitive.
+Be sure you’re researched your competitors and that your prices are competitive.
+If you need more tips, read how to increase your online sales.

 3) There Isn't a Marketing Plan